 Mortgages and deeds of trust tend to have many of the same general provisions.
 For example, most mortgages and deeds of trust require the borrower to have homeowners’ insurance and maintain the property in good condition.
 Also, both mortgages and deeds of trust give the lender the ability to sell the home through a process called foreclosure if the borrower fails to make payments or breaches the contract in some other way.

-While mortgages and deeds of trust are similar in many ways, one major difference between these documents is the parties involved.
+While mortgages and deeds of trust are similar in many ways, one significant difference between these documents is the parties involved.
 A deed of trust usually has three parties: the borrower, the lender, and a trustee.
 A mortgage, though, only involves two parties: a borrower and a lender.

 Depending on state law, a trustee might be an individual, like an attorney, or a business entity, like a bank or a title company.
 Sometimes, state law limits who may act as a trustee in specific ways.
 For example, in Washington, foreclosure trustees must have a physical presence in the state by maintaining an office in the state with telephone service at such address.